lucianchauvin/StrangeAttractors/README.md

 2. [3d-Meier](http://www.3d-meier.de/tut19/Seite0.html)

 # Winter Break Project
-Since there are certain points that either are stable or blow up to infinity I wanted to try to map this region.
-It sounds like the perfect problem that can generate a cool fractal or 2.
+Since there are certain points that either are stable or blow up to infinity I wanted to try to graph this region.
+These are some of the results: